infor-design/enterprise/docs/TESTING.md

 ## Working With Visual Regression Tests

 A visual regression test will be similar to the following code snippet.
 The tests run on Travis.
-Locally, in our development environment, we replicate the environment with Docker in order to capture, and compare screenshots on a nearly identical machine.
-Below, we provide a guide for setup, and the generation of baseline images.
+Locally, in our development environment, we replicate the environment with Docker in order to capture and compare screenshots on a nearly identical machine.
+Below, we provide a guide for the setup and generation of baseline images.

 ```javascript
 // Only test visual regressions on Chrome, and the CI